15 Tips for Planning a Successful Raised Garden

 5. Use the right soil mixture.

 If the soil in your area is naturally full of clay or sand, it will be a challenge to grow a successful garden on the ground.
-Raised beds, however, are filled with a superior soil mix: Ideally, a combination of two-parts topsoil to one-part compost, both of which can be purchased from home improvement stores or ordered from landscape companies by the yard and delivered.
+Raised bed soil, however, is ideally a combination of two parts topsoil to one part compost, both of which can be purchased from home improvement stores or ordered from landscape companies by the yard and delivered.
 Alternatively, you can fill your raised bed entirely with commercial potting soil that’s labeled specifically for growing fruits and vegetables.

 6. Arrange plants by height.